have a family history of Alzheimer’s disease or dementia

 About the Study:

-This is a research project that is designed to test the effects of a 1-year physical activity program on the cognitive performance of adults relative to their risk for Alzheimer’s disease.
+Physical Activity and Alzheimer’s Disease - 2 (PAAD-2) is designed to test the effects of a 1-year virtual exercise program on the cognitive performance of adults relative to their risk for Alzheimer’s disease.

-Results from this study may help us to understand the benefits of physical activity for persons with a family history of Alzheimer’s disease (AD) relative to a person's genetic risk for AD.
+Results from this study may help researchers to understand the benefits of physical activity for persons with a family history of Alzheimer’s disease (AD) relative to a person's genetic risk for AD.

 What is Involved: